volkanagun/WebCollectives/README.md

 template.setMainPattern(linkPattern);
 ```
-In the above code block each pattern states the starting and ending boundaries.
+In the above code block, each pattern states the starting and ending boundaries.
 In this respect, the pattern given above has the `<div` start marker.
 The pattern captures the first starting point of the <div class=justify-center block and inside the element it searchers all the `<a class=block` patterns.
 The text content of this block contains all the links.

 Each template can be linked by addNext method.
 This method must state the label that holds the links to be followed by the next template.